Was this page helpful?

 Initial Deployment Summary¶

-After you customize the auto-scaling policy, the Initial Deployment summary will show:
+After you customize the auto-scaling policy, the Initial Deployment summary will be displayed.
+This is an estimate of what your actual cluster will look like.

 vCPU - The number of vCPUs.